 Do you ever fall into a dilemma of choosing the right language for studying data like Big Data?
 If you are an entrepreneur, then you must have fallen in the gasp of wonder when measuring any set of data or Big Data.

 Now, when it comes to a programming language to use in data science, there are three languages which are quite popular among the programming language folks,

 Here in this post, we will address these three languages explicitly.
 What are the merits and demerits of using these languages when it comes to data science?
 These are some of the questions that we will look into.

 So, are you ready to go deeper?
 Let’s get started with a brief introduction to these programming languages.

 Java: Write Once, Run Anywhere!!!

-Java is a programming language which can be classified as general purpose, concurrent, object-oriented, and class-based.
+Java is a programming language that can be classified as general-purpose, concurrent, object-oriented, and class-based.
 As in the subheading, it must be clear that Java is one of the most compatible languages which can run almost in any platform which enables it to use widely.

 Java platform is the amalgamation of Java tools and extensions.
 The Java platform provides developers a development environment full of frameworks, APIs, libraries, Java plug-ins, a runtime environment, and a JVM (Commonly known as Java Virtual Machine).
 Together these tools simplify the Java coding and create a support development environment that provides every developer ease to create Java applications and web systems.